"Today's The Day"...

 I was 17-years old when Mel Fisher passed away.
 However, his legacy would have a lasting impact on me.
 With an ancestral lineage to Blackbeard the pirate, I always had a fascination with maritime history.
 However, it was the tenacity and persistent optimism that would spark a kindred affection and keen interest with me in Mel Fisher.
 Through some serendipitous friendships, I would find myself in possession of some of the treasures Mel had brought up from the Atocha's hull.
 However, it wasn’t Spanish Reales, musket balls, or emeralds that would be the greatest treasure I would ever get from Mel Fisher.
 Instead, the greatest riches I would ever gain from him was in the wisdom of three words.
 “Today’s the day.”

-Truthfully, the last seven months have been more difficult for me than they have been easy.
+At times, my life can feel like I walk a very difficult path.
 I don’t consider myself to be unique in this regard at all.
 At the end of the day, the reason that humans tend to be self-serving creatures is because to attempt to be legitimately altruistic is a widely painful endeavor.
 Whenever you make an effort to care about others, especially others who you share only the kinship of being human, it can be emotionally taxing and difficult.
 When you choose to actually care about the suffering, anxiety, pain, hardships, and difficulties of others, you end up taking a piece of their grief with you.
 Honestly, feeling the pain of others is a necessity in order to have the emotional investment necessary to fight and stand up for people.
 It is not as if one can ever be numb to the outcries, if one truly desires to see change.

 However, I have always had no problem looking inward to myself and considering who am I really?
 Is a white, male, really who I am?
 Does that distinguish what is in my heart?
 What it is that represents my soul?
 What about being a police officer?
 Is being a cop, really who I am?
 Does it define my existence?
 In the end, the answer to all of those self-reflecting questions is no. None of those attributes represent that inner part of me, that would exist beyond those mortal confines.
 So ultimately, it is merely a strange prank that God has played on me by outwardly defining me as who I am.
 Because, who I really am, could never simply just be selfish and take advantage of any system that only benefited me.